 Pro-tip: As you begin to place your elements be sure to ask yourself, “Are there any places where this element would be incompatible with other systems?”
 If you live close to a public road, you probably don’t want to put your chicken system there.

-Here is an infographic I created to help you make connections between your chickens and common farm elements.
+Here’s even more information on homestead planning and an infographic I created to help you make connections between your chickens and common farm elements.

 Design Concept # 2 – Basic Needs are Supported by Many Things

 As one of my permaculture instructors, Chuck Marsh, would always say, “redundancy is key.”
 He always emphasized the importance of having basic needs such as water, food, energy, and fire protection served in two or more ways.

 In the winter, I primarily heat my home with a wood stove, but I also have a furnace for backup.
 With chickens, we are going to want as much redundancy as we can get.

 For example, to create redundancy in your chicken feeding program, you could plan on rotating your chickens through the yard or pasture, get food scraps at the grocery store, have your chickens near the garden, create worm bins, and the list could go on and on.